 While the changing table was great for changing babies, I figure that at least half the time or more we changed diapers somewhere else.
 Typically the family room floor doubled as the unofficial changing table.
 Don’t spend too much money on a changing table for your twins because an existing dresser or floor can do the job if needed.

-If you decide to get a changing table, take a little time to search for a changing table that is the right height, type and price for your family, and taking care of all those changings will be a little smoother.
+If you decide to get a changing table, take a little time to search for a changing table that is the right height, type, and price for your family, and taking care of all those countless diaper changes will be a little smoother.

 You’ll find more tips and advice on diapering and taking care of your infants’ potty needs in Chapter 12 of the Dad’s Guide to Raising Twins: How to Thrive as a Father of Twins.